jp-96/hashscratch/README.md

 }
 ```

-# Donationware (Kanpaware in Japanese)
-This Chrome extension, #S - Hash Scratch is a donationware.
+# Giving to ULTIMATE PICTURES
-Donate by purchasing an ebook, if you like.
+Donate by purchasing the book at the following URL, if you like.
 https://leanpub.com/hash-scratch

 # License